Beautiful Albania: 16 Most Scenic Places to Visit Before it’s Too Late

 But it isn’t just the sparkling blue waters that steal the show, the historical landmarks add an additional layer to your visit.
 One must-see is the Lekuresi Castle, perched on a hilltop, offering a bird’s-eye view of the city and the sea.

-Sarande is renowned for its seafood, with daily catches from local fishermen sold each morning on the promenade, as well as a diverse array of restaurants offering fresh seafood dishes.
+Sarande is also renowned for its seafood, with daily catches from local fishermen sold each morning on the promenade, as well as a diverse array of restaurants offering fresh seafood dishes.

 RELATED POST: Blue Eye Albania: Visit Sarandë & Theth Natural Pools